 Hand transplant is a treatment option for people who have had one or both hands amputated.
 In a hand transplant, you receive one or two donor hands and a portion of the forearms from a person who has died.
-Hand transplants are specialized procedures performed in only a few transplant centers worldwide.
+Hand transplants are performed in a small number of transplant centers worldwide.

 Although not guaranteed, a hand transplant may help you regain some hand function and sensation.
-While a hand transplant can improve your quality of life, it is a lifelong commitment to treatment.
-You'll need to take special medications (immunosuppressants) and have routine physical therapy and doctor appointments to check on the condition of your donor hands.
+While a hand transplant can improve your quality of life, getting the surgery involves making a lifelong commitment to treatment.
+You'll need to take special medications (immunosuppressants).
+You'll also have routine physical therapy and health care appointments to check on the condition of your donor hands.

 When matching you with a donor hand for a hand transplant, surgeons consider: